 One example of these tactics is to discourage an injury victim from seeking legal help.
 They know the longer an injury victim waits to get help from a car accident attorney, the more likely they are to accept their lowball offer.

-Contact Experienced Personal Injury Attorneys in Kansas, Missouri, Nebraska, and Wyoming 24/7
+Contact Experienced Personal Injury Attorneys in Kansas, Missouri, and Oklahoma 24/7

-Patterson Legal Group has over 25 years of combined experience protecting the rights of injury victims to receive fair compensation after a car wreck in Kansas, Missouri, Nebraska, and Wyoming.
+Patterson Legal Group has over 25 years of combined experience protecting the rights of injury victims to receive fair compensation after a car wreck in Kansas, Missouri, and Oklahoma.

 Don’t wait!
 Don’t let those close to you wait.
 You have nothing to lose!